IjzerenHein/react-native-shared-element/README.md

 ## How it works

-react-native-shared-element-transition is a *"primitive"* that runs shared element transitions entirely native without requiring any passes over the JavaScript bridge.
+react-native-shared-element is a *"primitive"* that runs shared element transitions entirely native without requiring any passes over the JavaScript bridge.
 It works by taking in a start- and end node, which are obtained using the `<SharedElement>` component.

 Whenever a transition between screens occurs (e.g. performed by a router/navigator), a view in